 On her background

 “I come from a nonprofit background.
 When I was younger, I started a nonprofit with my mentors.
 It was for Mexican Chicano youth.
 We were teaching what we weren’t learning in high school about knowing your rights with the police and the migra (immigration law enforcement) and doing social change work, learning about spirituality, financial aid, our history, culture and to take pride in that.
-I was in high school when I started this with my mentors.”

 On where she is at now